 MNSTR METHOD OF MENTAL HEALTH MANAGEMENT

-The MNSTR Method is a holistic approach to managing your mental health through carefully thought-out self-development practices to strengthen your mind and reframe your perspective.
+The MNSTR Method is a holistic approach to managing mental health through self-development practices designed to strengthen your mind and reframe your perspective.
 Managing your mental health can be a challenge depending on how many factors come into play, such as what the current state of your mental health is, how you manage it, your lifestyle, your financial situation, the safety of your environment, how self-aware you are of your mental health and so much more.
-I've kept in mind the possible variables that may affect how we maintain our mental health uniquely, the practices below should be accessible and don't require much outside of yourself.
+Recognizing these unique variables, the practices I’ve developed are accessible and rely primarily on your own efforts.
 Based on my personal research & lived experiences, I developed these methods and thoughts on how one can manage their mental health.
 I've been practicing the methods since January 2022 and continue to evaluate myself daily through journaling.
 I've noticed significant improvements in my mental health as the practices went on.

 1. JOURNALING